roket1428/darkman-time/README.md

 will emit when the current mode changes and allows applications to react immediately.

+### v0.4.1

+- Logging improvements.
+- Don't trigger a transition (or the `ModeChanged` signal) when the mode doesn't need to change.
+- Run all transition scripts in parallel.

 ## LICENCE

 darkman is licensed under the ISC licence.
 See LICENCE for details.